-The Interventions Base consists of the Interventions co-ordinator and two support staff
+The Interventions Base consists of the Interventions co-ordinator and support staff

-The intervention team works in close liaison with other professionals such as the Speech and language therapist and the LSB coordinator.
+The intervention team works in close liaison with other professionals such as the Speech and language therapist, Occupational Therapist and the LSB coordinator.

-Pupils who have been identified as needing an intervention (Woodland and Forest Pathway students) have an Intervention Plan in place which gives all staff working with them a detailed plan of how best to support the individual student.
+Pupils who have been identified as needing an intervention have an Intervention Plan in place which gives all staff working with them a detailed plan of how best to support the individual student.